ozontech/file.d/plugin/input/kafka/README.md

 **`channel_buffer_size`** *`int`* *`default=256`*

-This permits the file.d to continue load some kafka messages in the background.
+The number of unprocessed messages in the buffer that are loaded in the background from kafka.

 <br>